 logistics management as defined by the council of supply chain management professionals (CSCMP): logistics management is that part of supply chain management that plans, implements, and controls the efficient, effective forward and reverse flow and storage of goods, services, and related information between the point of origin and the point of consumption in order to meet customers' requirements.
-Logistics typically include inbound management activities outbound and transportation management, fleet management, warehousing, materials fulfillment, logistics network handling. order design. inventory management, supply/ demand planning and management of third party logistics services providers.
+Logistics management activities typically include inbound and outbound transportation management, fleet management, warehousing, materials logistics network design, order fulfillment, management, supply/ demand planning and management of third party logistics services providers.
 To varying degrees, the logistics function also includes sourcing and procurement, production planning and scheduling, packaging and assembly, and customer service.
 It is involved in all levels of planning and execution - strategic, operational, and tactical.
 Logistics management is an integrating function which coordinates and optimizes all logistics activities with other functions, including marketing, sales, manufacturing, finance, and information technology.